Al Noor Tower

-The Al Noor Tower was a proposed 540-meter skyscraper that was to be built in Casablanca, Morocco.
+The Al Noor Tower is a cancelled 540-meter skyscraper in Casablanca, Morocco.
 Had it been completed, it would have been the tallest building in Africa.
 The concept of the tower was created by a French designer, Amédée Santalo, who was based in Dubai.
-The owner was Sheikh Tarek bin Laden, the half brother of Osama bin Laden.
+The design was commissioned by Sheikh Tarek bin Laden, the half brother of Osama bin Laden.
 The project was canceled in 2018.